replicatedhq/help-center/content/docs/native/packaging-an-application/support-bundle.md

 {{< linked_headline "Default Support Files" >}}

-By default the Support Bundle will include the following files in the master folder:
+By default the Support Bundle will include the following files in the primary folder:

 | File                                                             | Description                                                                                                                                     |
 | ---------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------- |